nmoskovkin/soft-mocks/README.md

 call_user_func('strlen', 'test'); // will return 5
 ```

-**Q**: How do I use Soft Mocks with PHPUnit?

-**A**: You need to merge our pull request https://github.com/sebastianbergmann/phpunit/pull/2116 into your phpunit version or just take this branch.
-Soft Mocks will work even without any phpunit patches but you will see "unreadable" stack traces for failed tests and you will not be able to redefine classes and methods that are defined in tests themselves.

-**Q**: Does Soft Mocks work with PHP7?
+**Q**: Does SoftMocks work with PHP7?

 **A**: Yes.
-The whole idea of Soft Mocks is that it will continue to work for all further PHP versions without requiring a full system rewrite as it is for runkit and uopz.
+The whole idea of SoftMocks is that it will continue to work for all further PHP versions without requiring a full system rewrite as it is for runkit and uopz.

-**Q**: Does Soft Mocks work with HHVM?
+**Q**: Does SoftMocks work with HHVM?

-**A**: It seems that Soft Mocks indeed works when using HHVM at the moment of writing this Q&A (HipHop VM 3.12.1 (rel)).
+**A**: It seems that SoftMocks indeed works when using HHVM at the moment of writing this Q&A (HipHop VM 3.12.1 (rel)).
 We do not use HHVM internally so there can be some corner cases that are not covered.
 We appreciate any issues/pull requests regarding HHVM support.

 **Q**: Why do I get parse errors or fatal errors like "PhpParser::pSmth is undefined"?

-**A**: Soft Mocks uses custom pretty-printer for PHP Parser that does not seem to be compatible with all PHP Parser versions.
+**A**: SoftMocks uses custom pretty-printer for PHP Parser that does not seem to be compatible with all PHP Parser versions.
 Please use our vendored version until we found a way to get around that.